志萍的三分田

 Chandler: Ugly Naked Guy got a Thighmaster

-All: Eeaagh!
+All: Ewww

-[Rachel enters from her room.]
+[Rachel enters from her bedroom.]

 Rachel: Has anybody seen my engagement ring